Humanity is in a race, a kind of civil war.

-This unique, first hand diary covering events from 2013 to the present day, reveals how the tide is turning against “big energy” and how humanity might just win The Carbon War.
+This unique, first hand diary covering events from 2013 to the Paris climate summit, reveals how the tide is turning against “big energy” and how humanity might just win The Carbon War.

 All profits from the sale of the print book go directly to SolarAid helping to distribute solar lights to rural communities in Africa.

 Comments on The Winning of The Carbon War:

 JOSH FOX, EMMY-WINNING FILM DIRECTOR:

 “This is one of the first books on climate change that I truly could not put down.
 A brilliant page turner, alternately daringly funny, coldly sobering, starkly terrifying.
 A deeply rewarding look into the most significant problem we face today – poetic, personal, beautiful and intensely urgent.
 If you want to understand why fossil fuels may not just tank the environment but might also bring down the world economy, read this book, and – for all of our sakes – read it fast.”